apache/infrastructure-website/content/pages/pypubsub.md

 ## Want to know more?
 Have questions?
 To learn more, or just get some questions answered, please contact us at users@infra.apache.org, and we'll try our best to help you out.

+## Acknowledgements
+PyPubSub is based on [SvnPubSub](https://paul.querna.org/articles/2010/10/22/evolution-of-apaches-websites/) and [gitPubSub](https://www.apache.org/dev/gitpubsub.html).
+We wish to thank the Subversion project for building the precursor to this service.